ku-nlp/ja-vicuna-qa-benchmark/README.md

     [--model-list <LIST-OF-MODEL-IDS>]
 ```

-By default, the entity is configured to use your username, and the project name is set to `ja-vicuna-qa-benchmark`.
+By default, the entity is configured to use your username, and the project name is set to `ja-vicuna-qa-benchmark-dev`.

 ## Sample Outputs